Trees of manifolds as boundaries of spaces and groups

 \item{(4)} {\it for each $M\in{\cal M}$ and for all $i\ge1$, the images in $S_{R_i}$ of the points from the set $\Lambda_M\cap(X\setminus B_{R_i})$, through appropriate compositions of the maps $g_k':k\ge i$, form a dense subset of $S_{R_i}$.}

-We postpone the proof of Proposition 3.4 until the next section, and in the remaining part of this section we complete the proof of Main Theorem, using the proposition.
-We do this by showing that an inverse sequence ${\cal S}'=(\{ S_{R_i} \},\{ g_i' \})$ resulting from Proposition 3.4 is a weak Jakobsche inverse sequence for $\cal M$.
+We postpone the proof of Proposition 3.3 until the next section, and in the remaining part of this section we complete the proof of Main Theorem, using the proposition.
+We do this by showing that an inverse sequence ${\cal S}'=(\{ S_{R_i} \},\{ g_i' \})$ resulting from Proposition 3.3 is a weak Jakobsche inverse sequence for $\cal M$.
 More precisely, we describe families ${\cal D}_i^M$ of disks as required in Definition 1.1, inductively with respect to $i$.

 We start with checking condition (3a) of Definition 1.1, i.e. showing that $S_{R_1}$ is homeomorphic to one of the manifolds from $\cal M$.
 Here, and later in Section 4, we will need the concept of a {\it cone neighbourhood} of a point in a piecewise constant curvature polyhedral complex.
 Let $Y$ be a metric polyhedral complex of constant curvature $k$ equal $1$, $-1$ or $0$, with finite shapes.
-Then for any point $y\in Y$, and any sufficiently small $\epsilon>0$, the ball $B_\epsilon(y,Y)$ isometrically coincides with the ball of the same radius $\epsilon$ in the metric cone $\hbox{Cone}(\hbox{Lk}(y,Y))$ centered at the cone vertex (see Theorem I.7.16 on p.
-103 of [BH], or [Da], p.
-505 for the definition of the metric cone, and the proof of Lemma (2d.1) in [DJ] for justification of the above claim).
+Then for any point $y\in Y$, and any sufficiently small $\epsilon>0$, the ball $B_\epsilon(y,Y)$ isometrically coincides with the ball of the same radius $\epsilon$ in the $k$-cone $C_k(\hbox{Lk}(y,Y))$ centered at the cone vertex (see Definition I.5.6 on p.
+59 of [BH] or [Da], p.
+505 for the definition of the $k$-cone, and Theorem I.7.16 on p.
+103 of [BH] for justification of the above claim).
 A {\it cone neighbourhood} of $y$ in $Y$ is any ball $B_\epsilon(y,Y)$ as above.
 An obvious (and useful) property is that geodesics started at any point of $Y$ do not bifurcate inside a cone neighbourhood of this point.
-It follows that the natural map from the boundary sphere $S_\epsilon(y,Y)$ of any cone neigburhood, to the link $\hbox{Lk}(y,Y)$, is a homeomorphism, which we will wiev as the natural identification of the sphere with the link.
+It follows that the natural map from the boundary sphere $S_\epsilon(y,Y)$ of any cone neighbourhood, to the link $\hbox{Lk}(y,Y)$, is a homeomorphism, which we will view as the natural identification of the sphere with the link.